Eva Noblezada: Career

 She played the role of Ayla in the musical Vanara in a London workshop presentation on May 11, 2018.
 In November 2018, Noblezada opened in the lead role of Eurydice in the Royal National Theatre's production of the musical Hadestown.
 She continued in the role of Eurydice when the production transferred to Broadway's Walter Kerr Theatre in April 2019.
 She received her second Tony Award nomination for her role and won the Broadway.com Audience Choice Award for Favorite Leading Actress in a Musical.
 Noblezada played her final performance in the role on August 13, 2023.

 Noblezada made her film debut in the Diane Paragas film Yellow Rose (2019) as the titular character, Rose.
-She starred alongside Lea Salonga, who originated the role of Kim in Miss Saigon.
+She starred alongside her idol Lea Salonga, who originated the role of Kim in Miss Saigon.
 The film was released by Sony Pictures Stage 6 on October 9, 2020.
 In 2022, she starred in the film Easter Sunday, featuring an all-Filipino cast.
 In 2022, Blogtalk with MJ Racadio named her one of the "75 Most Influential Filipino-Americans".